danielchristiancazares/space-sim/README.md

 A 2D fluid dynamics physics simulation built with Bevy 0.15, featuring realistic atmospheric modeling with compressible Navier-Stokes fluid dynamics.
 The project simulates O₂/N₂/CO₂ gas diffusion, pressure dynamics, player respiration, and life support systems with forced convection on an accelerated timescale.
 This repository is a simulation testbed rather than a traditional game.

-> **Repository status:** No commits have been made yet.
-This README documents the current simulation capabilities.

 ## Feature Overview

 ### Atmospheric Physics